ChristopheVdE/Puzzle-solver/README.md

 The algorithm will search for a solution for the board.
 If the board has no valid solution it will display a message saying: "Impossible".

 Usage:
-  -Left mouse button: select a cube in which to add a value
+  - Left mouse button: select a cube in which to add a value
-  - Delete or ".": remove all values from teh selected cube
+  - Delete or ".": remove all values from the selected cube
   - Press "Solve" when you have created your test-board